StoneOrbits/VortexEngine/docs/duo_upgrade_guide.md

   <img style="max-width:400px;" src="assets/images/connect-chromadeck-serialport.png">
 </div>

- - Now the UI should look like this, press **Update Firmware** in the **Chromalink Duo Panel**:
+ - Now the Chromadeck is connected and the UI should look like this, press **Update Firmware** in the **Chromalink Duo Panel**:

 <div style="text-align: center; margin: 20px">
   <a style="color: white;"><b>NOTE</b>: It is unnecessary to press Connect Duo!</a>
   <img style="margin-top:10px;" src="assets/images/update-firmware-ui.png">
 </div>

- - Wait for the firmware flash to complete

- - Remove the Duo from the Chromalink and reconnect the battery
+ - Let the flash complete then remove the Duo from the Chromalink and reconnect the battery

  - Turn the Duo on and cycle through all of it's modes to verify the flash was successful

 ## Troubleshooting

+**The Duo doesn't turn on**
+Repeat the process if the Duo doesn't work, make sure the duo was properly seated into the Chromalink and the progress bar in the Chromalink window fills

-**The firmware flash doesn't start and the Chromadeck is yellow**
+**The progress bar doesn't start and the Chromadeck LEDs are yellow**

-This is a well known and common issue we are working to fix, simply remove your duo from the holder and re-seat it in the holder and the firmware flash will begin
+This is a well known and common issue we are working to fix, simply remove the Duo from the Chromalink dock and put it back, the firmware flash will begin immediately.

 **It doesn't work!**

-If you encounter any other issues, try refreshing to page and unplugging and reconnecting your chromadeck.
-Although it shouldn't be necessary, make sure the power switch is in the ON position while it is plugged in.
+If you encounter any other issues, try refreshing the page and unplugging and reconnecting your chromadeck.
+Also make sure the power switch is in the ON position while it is plugged in.

 **It still doesn't work!**
 Join our [discord](https://discord.gg/4R9at8S8Sn) and ask for help!